Minerals Planning Conference

 Max Heaver

-Max Heaver is the policy and legislation lead for biodiversity net gain in Defra.
-He currently works on the biodiversity net gain provisions in the Environment Bill, which will mean that new developments must enhance the natural environment.
-His work has focussed on the application of environmental economics in business and policy contexts, having joined Defra from environmental economics consultancy, and has included projects with non-governmental organisations and in ecological consultancy.
+Max Heaver is currently the policy lead for the Land Use Framework in Defra, where he previously worked on wider environmental planning and biodiversity net gain policy and legislation.
+His work has focussed on the application of environmental economics in business and policy contexts, having joined Defra from environmental economics consultancy.

 Christina Davey